Tobacco Dock: Redevelopment

 In 1990 the structure was converted into a shopping centre at a cost of £47 million; it was the intention of the developers to create the "Covent Garden of the East End", however the scheme was unsuccessful and it went into administration.
 This is likely due, in part, to the fact that Tobacco Dock is not in a major retail area and has only moderately good public transport access.
-The designer was Arup and the contractor was Harry Neal Ltd.
+The designer was Arup and the contractor was Harry Neal Ltd. Two replica ships, the Sea Lark and the Three Sisters, were also built at the shopping centre for children to be entertained and educated about the history of piracy.

 From the mid-1990s the building was almost entirely unoccupied, with the only tenant being a sandwich shop, and a plan to convert it into a factory outlet did not come to fruition.
 In 2003, English Heritage placed Tobacco Dock on the Buildings at Risk Register to prevent inappropriate development and decay due to neglect, although at this time it was already a listed building.
 A meeting was arranged in 2004 to discuss the building with its owners, the Kuwaiti investment company Messila House, to ensure the survival of the historic structure.
 An English Heritage spokesman commented: "we see Tobacco Dock as a future priority because it is too large and important a site to be left standing empty.
 It is one of the most important buildings in London and if brought back into use it would reinvigorate the whole area".

 In 2005 the owners announced that they were working on a mixed-use scheme for Tobacco Dock which could incorporate a four-star hotel, shops, and luxury apartments.
 As of July 2012, the upper areas of the complex were still accessible to the general public whilst the majority of the lower areas were cordoned off.

 Event and film location

 In 1980 the upper floor of Tobacco Dock was used as the filming location for the music video "Messages" by the band Orchestral Manoeuvres in the Dark.
+In 1992, various parts of the building were used to film the exercise video Body Blitz starring Tessa Sanderson and Derrick Evans.
 In early 2004, part of the building was used as the studios of the Channel 4 reality television show Shattered.
 Several film première after-parties have also been held there.
 Tobacco Dock was used for scenes in the sixth episode of the 2008 BBC drama Ashes to Ashes, set in 1981 despite the centre only being developed for its failed use as a shopping centre in 1990.
 In February 2011 the complex was used to hold a Secret Cinema event for The Red Shoes.

 In the summer of 2012 the Ministry of Defence used Tobacco Dock as temporary accommodation for 2,500 soldiers deployed to guard the Olympic Games in London.